What is the Great Oxygenation Event?

 The reason why this event is called an “oxygen crisis” is because they threatened their own existence through their own waste oxygen.

 Cyanobacteria didn’t completely vanish.
-By hiding in low oxygen environments, cyanobacteria avoided an extinction.
+By hiding in low oxygen environments, cyanobacteria avoided a mass extinction.

 Eventually, life evolved to use this oxygen and now the ecosystem keeps itself in balance this way.